 Your doctor can use your test result to choose the medicine most likely to work or to choose the best dose of medicine for you.
-We expect that a normal dose of the medicines below will work for you.
+A number of medicines could be affected.
 The following are among those broken down by the CYP2C19 enzyme: